 - Weight is around 2.2 pounds

-I’ll start with a newcomer, the Shure MV7 podcast microphone.
+I will begin with a newcomer, the Shure MV7 podcast microphone.

 Shure MV7